Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/directory_type_exit_start_heret/using_requester_mode.md

 ---

-    title: Using requester mode
+    title: "Using requester mode"
-    linkTitle: Using requester mode
+    linkTitle: "Using requester mode"
     weight: 400

----
-The communication structure is defined by the interface before the user function is called.
+---The communication structure is defined by the interface before the user function is called.
 You must provide, complete, or modify the parameters that {{< TransferCFT/axwayvariablesComponentShortName  >}} needs to establish network and protocol connections.